 Serving one another is not always easy.
 Again, we cannot meet every need that crosses our path as that would be an overwhelming burden.
-Service to others is not to be a weighty obligation but rather a natural result of walking in the Spirit (Matthew 11:28-30).
+Service to others is not a weighty obligation but rather a natural result of walking in the Spirit (Matthew 11:28-30).
 Serving those we know will happen more naturally; however, an act of service to a stranger may start a new relationship.
 This relationship might open a person to God’s love.
 What’s important is that we let love motivate us as the Spirit makes us aware of opportunities to serve (2 Corinthians 5:14,15).
 As we keep our eyes open for the opportunities the Lord brings our way, we will know where we can serve others and do so in love.
 Serving out of obedience alone is slavery (2 Corinthians 3:6).
 Serving with love is a joy!
 (Galatians 5:22.
 Mark 10:45)

 Carry Each Other’s Burdens (Galatians 6:2)

 Some things are just too awkward to carry alone.
 This fallen world is full of ups and downs, trials, and tribulations for everybody.
 God does not intend for us to go through it alone (Proverbs 18:1).
 We do not have to have the “right words” or “right prayer” to make a difference.
 People in difficult straits rarely need someone that can fix their problem.
 They need someone who will walk with them through it (2 Corinthians 1:3,4).
-Having a friend to share your journey in uncertain moments and dark stretches will multiply your wisdom and courage greatly (Ecclesiastes 4:12).
-Again, we are not asked to go it alone but to enjoy the resources of others God has placed around us (1 Corinthians 12:26).
+Having a friend share your journey in uncertain moments and dark stretches will greatly multiply your wisdom and courage (Ecclesiastes 4:12).
+Again, we are not asked to go it alone but enjoy the resources of others God has placed around us (1 Corinthians 12:26).

 Build Each Other Up (1 Thessalonians 5:11)

 If we focus only on helping one another through the difficult moments, we soon will be consumed with problems and worn out trying to address them all.
 “Building up” or “edifying” one another is simply a way of putting our focus back on Jesus (Acts 20:32).
 It is not designed to fix a particular problem but to nourish others in the life of Jesus (Hebrews 3:13).
-It helps us grow closer to Him and look beyond any current crisis to give attention to spiritual growth that will yield great rewards in days ahead.
+It helps us grow closer to Him and look beyond any current crisis to give attention to spiritual growth that will yield great rewards in the days ahead.
 It is to be the prime objective when believers meet (1 Thessalonians 2:11,12).
 Nourishing one another’s spiritual life is simply serving spiritual food and drink to those that cross our paths.
 It is giving their spiritual battery a jump-start!
 (Romans 15:1,2)